 "He's doing much better now.
 Our guys are glad to have him as ruler again instead of Bigieu.
 Nikita even found a rare herbal medicine native to the desert that should help him fully recover.
 We might even try to give it to the priest in Wendel."

 "Your friend is quite reliable, isn't he?"
-Lise inquired.
+Lise remarked.

 "Of course he is," Hawk said.
-"I did tell you that he helped me escape when Bigieu took over Navarre."
+"I did tell you that he helped me escape when Bigieu took over Navarre.
+Remember?"

 "I see," Lise said quietly.
 "I'm sorry I don't remember.
 It's been more than a year since all of this has happened.
 Forgive me."

-"There's nothing to forgive," Hawk said, chuckling again.
-"You apologize even for the smallest things, but that's what I like about you."
+"There's nothing to forgive," Hawk chuckled.
+"You apologize for the smallest things, but that's what I like about you."

 Lise admired Hawk's optimism.
-She was rather jealous, too.
+She was rather jealous of him, too.
 She couldn't understand how he was able to have such a personality.
-Lise had always been silent and reserved; she did not want to show emotion, especially in front of him.
+Lise had always been silent and reserved, not wanting to show emotion, especially in front of him.

 "I hope Jessica is doing fine, too," Lise said, trying to change the subject.

-"She will be fine," Hawk said.
-Lise noticed he had lowered his eyebrows.
-"She's still mourning after Eagle, as well as I am.
-At least you still have your brother..."
+"She'll be okay," Hawk said.
+Lise noticed a saddened tone in his voice.
+"She's still mourning after Eagle, as well as I am..."

 Lise sympathized for him and the girl.
 She understood from Jessica's point of view how much brothers meant.

-"But Eagle wouldn't want me to dwell on that," Hawk said, resuming his carefree attitude grinning widely.
-Lise saw this as a means of hiding his feelings.
+"But Eagle wouldn't want me to dwell on that," Hawk grinned widely, resuming his carefree attitude.
+Lise saw this as a means of hiding his feelings, but she knew Hawk was quick to move on from his sadness.
 "We all now know the truth.
 And in the end, we still won."

 Hawk's optimism was starting to rub off on her.
 She smiled, still greatly admiring Hawk's personality.
-And then her smile started to die down as she resumed to her thoughts.
+And then her smile started to fade as she resumed to her thoughts.

 "I just wished so many didn't have to be sacrificed," Lise said.
 "Everyone had lost someone dear to them."

 "Yeah," Hawk agreed.
-"Your father would have been proud of you, though.
-The Faerie had done so much for us, too.
-Despite the fact that she was a bit annoying, she was very helpful.
-And we have to look at the fact that she will return.
+"Poor Faerie... she was annoying, but she was very helpful.
+But she will return.
 It's just a shame we won't be around to see her when she comes back."

 They stood in silence for a few moments, looking down at the earth, before Hawk finally broke the silence with a heavy sigh.

 "Lise," he began.
-She could tell in his voice that there was a bit of hesitation.
+She could tell in his voice that there was hesitation.
 She had a clue of what he was going to say, but she didn't want to admit it.
 Of course, he was quite unpredictable at times.

 "Lise… I just wanted to say that… I promised to help Jessica and the Flamekhan in reestablishing peace.
 I told her I would be there for her, so I'm a man of my word."

 Lise only nodded her head.
 "If that is what you must do.
-I am glad you are helping Jessica; she is in need of someone who is as witty, but courageous, as you.
+Jessica needs someone who is as witty and courageous like you.
 She trusts you, as well as Eagle did, and I'm sure things will work out."

-Hawk nodded as well, albeit in an awkward pose, as if something was bothering him.
+Hawk nodded, but it was as if something was bothering him.

-"After this, I probably won't be seeing much of the world.
-I won't see Kevin becoming a king, or cute Carlie growing up.
-I won't see how Duran and Angela will rip each other's throats out, because we all know they will get together soon."
+"After this, I probably won't be seeing much of the world again.
+I won't get to see Kevin becoming a king, or cute Carlie growing up.
+I won't see how Duran and Angela will rip each other's throats out."

-Lise forced herself not to smile.
+Lise forced herself to remain silent.
 She felt all too awkward to know what Hawk was trying to say.

 "And as for you," Hawk continued.
 "Well… you becoming queen, and all…"

-Lise remained silent.
-It was at this moment her heart became too heavy.
-She had tried to avoid it for the longest time, fearing of what would happen if such a moment like this one had arisen.
+Lise's heart became too heavy.
+She had tried to avoid it for the longest time, fearing what would happen if such a moment like this one had arisen.
 She had hidden her feelings all too well.

 "So," Hawk said, deciding what he would do next, when he sighed again.
 "I guess… this is goodbye.
 Until we meet again, your highness…"

 And then Hawk left her side.
-Lise closed her eyes as she listened to the footsteps of Hawk walking down from the cliff.
-It was all too much for Lise to bear, and she knew she couldn't hold her reserved nature forever.
+Lise closed her eyes as she listened to his footsteps walking away.
+It was all too much for her to bear, and she knew she couldn't hold her reserved nature forever.

-"Wait," Lise called to Hawk, still facing away from him.
-She heard the footsteps stop.
+"Wait," Lise suddenly called to Hawk, still facing away from him.
+She heard his footsteps stop.
 "I… Hawk…"

 "Yes, my lady?"
-Hawk said, addressing her as that name the first time they had met.
+Hawk asked, addressing her as that name the first time they had met.
 Lise had never forgotten it.
-Lise tried her best, attempting to tell him what she thought, but instead, she cowered back into her usual stature.
+She tried her best to tell him her thoughts, her heart, but instead, she cowered back into her usual stature.

 "Take care of Navarre…"

-There was only silence from Hawk.
-Lise did not dare to turn, for she feared she might finally lose herself if she did.
+Silence.
+Lise did not dare to move or turn around, for she feared she might finally lose herself if she faced him.
 She felt defeated.

 "Lise," Hawk finally said.
 "You have always had trouble saying what was on your mind.
 I've known you long enough to know how much you hold back.
-I'm the kind of guy who wouldn't hesitate to do a thing, though.
+I'm the kind of guy who wouldn't hesitate to do a thing though.
 It might make me a jerk, but it's just who I am.
-I'm not going to change myself, and I won't ask you to change yourself, as well."
+I'm not going to change myself, and I won't ask you to change yourself."

 The Amazon closed her eyes, focusing on Hawk's words.
-Her breathing started to become heavier, and she felt her hands trembling.
+Her breathing started to become heavier, and she felt her hands and knees trembling.